 As a real estate investor, there will likely be a time you will need to hire a property manager to help you out with some of the work.
-In our latest post, we will take a look at a property manager’s responsibilities as well as what you should be looking for when hiring a property manager in Southern California and Central Ohio.
+In our latest post, we will take a look at a property manager’s responsibilities as well as what you should be looking for when hiring a property manager in Ohio and Southern California.

 Being a landlord is a lot of work, especially when you are dealing with many properties.
 From rent collection to repairs, tenant screening and evictions handling everything involved with your rental properties can be a lot of work.
 Sometimes even more work than one person can handle.
 Working with the right property manager is invaluable.
 A good one is worth their weight in gold, while a poor one can cost you profits and even get you sued.
-Below are few tips for screening potential property management companies in the Southern California and Central Ohio area.
+Below are few tips for screening potential property management companies in the Ohio and Southern California area.

 What Does A Property Manager Do Exactly?